-There are two parts to each module discussion assignment.
+There are two parts to each discussion assignment.
 The first is an initial post.
-The second part includes responses to your peers, which will be due in the second half of each module.
+The second part includes responses to your peers.
 A 5-point deduction will be applied to initial posts not posted by the first deadline, and no response posts will be counted for credit after the second deadline.